Notes on the Modern Meta (Early 2026)

 The deck's plan is to use Narset, Parter of Veils to deny their opponent cards in hand.
 This combos well with Day's Undoing, whose effect is to discard their opponents hand.
 Teferi, Time Raveler helps them do this at instant speed, usually right after the draw step.

-Remaining threats are controlled by Chalice of the Void, regular countermagic and Subtlety + Solitude.
+Remaining threats are controlled by Chalice of the Void, regular countermagic, Isochron Scepter + Orim's Chant and Subtlety + Solitude.

-After locking their opponent out, they usually win by a man-land, typically Hall of Storm Giants.
+After locking their opponent out, they theoretically win by chip damage from Solitude or a man-land like Hall of Storm Giants.
+In practice, they win by the opponent conceding.

 Strategy